Germany's Uniper assessing Nord Stream 2 impairment over suspension | Headlines

 Germany's Uniper assessing Nord Stream 2 impairment over suspension

-German utility Uniper said on Wednesday it is assessing whether the suspension of Gazprom's Nord Stream 2 will result in impairments on its 1 billion euro ($1.1 billion) exposure to the gas pipeline.
-Uniper, majority-owned by Finland's Fortum , said the Ukraine crisis escalation meant that Nord Stream 2 "could delay further or be affected otherwise", adding that it was constantly monitoring the situation.
+German utility Uniper is assessing whether the suspension of Gazprom's Nord Stream 2 will trigger impairments on its 1 billion euro ($1.1 billion) exposure to the gas pipeline, the company said on Wednesday, sending its shares to a 7-month low.
+Uniper, majority-owned by Finland's Fortum, said the worsening of the Ukraine crisis meant that Nord Stream 2 "could delay further or be affected otherwise", adding that it was constantly monitoring the situation.

-German utility Uniper said on Wednesday it is assessing whether the suspension of Gazprom's Nord Stream 2 will result in impairments on its 1 billion euro ($1.1 billion) exposure to the gas pipeline.
+German utility Uniper is assessing whether the suspension of Gazprom's Nord Stream 2 will trigger impairments on its 1 billion euro ($1.1 billion) exposure to the gas pipeline, the company said on Wednesday, sending its shares to a 7-month low.

-Uniper, majority-owned by Finland's Fortum , said the Ukraine crisis escalation meant that Nord Stream 2 "could delay further or be affected otherwise", adding that it was constantly monitoring the situation.
+Uniper, majority-owned by Finland's Fortum, said the worsening of the Ukraine crisis meant that Nord Stream 2 "could delay further or be affected otherwise", adding that it was constantly monitoring the situation.
 Berlin on Tuesday halted Nord Stream 2, which would double Russian gas flows to Germany, after Moscow formally recognised two breakaway regions in eastern Ukraine.

 Uniper is one of five companies that have each pumped 950 million euros into the pipeline and has in the past warned it may have to impair the loan provided to Nord Stream 2 if the project cannot be completed.
 "We are evaluating the impact of yesterday's decision on our claims towards Nord Stream 2 including potential impairment implications," Uniper CEO Klaus-Dieter Maubach told reporters after presenting full-year results.